This is a short clip of the huge Real Estate developments being erected in LIC (Long Island City), Queens.

 C: (718) 578-6613

-Founders dream of the day they’ll grow to be a massive team and — from inception to huge success — retain their throne as CEO.
-Then they suspect they may rule the world with luck.
+Founders dream of the day they’ll grow to be a massive team and — from inception to a huge success — retain their throne as CEO.
+Then they suspect they may rule the world through their mental acuity, stealth and a little luck.

-Unfortunately, that kind of thought isn’t what’s best for the company.
+Unfortunately, that kind of thought isn’t what is best for the company, employees and customers.
 New research shows that, more often than not, companies run by founders are “less productive and more poorly managed” than those which bring in outside CEOs.

 Research of data collected by the World Management Survey detailed a review of more than 13,000 mid-to large-sized companies in 32 countries.
 Firms led by the people who founded the company were 9.4% less productive, on average, and on average had consistently lower management scores—which typically rose once the founder-CEO was replaced.